JohnWebster1/JIA-2323-BarIQ/README.md

 ### Version 0.1.0

 #### New Features
-* The BarIQ Web Portal now has a login screen with built in authentication
+* The BarIQ Web Portal now has a login screen with built in authentication so customers can save their account information and personalize their BarIQ experience
-* The BarIQ Navigation Bar is up to date with up to date pages
+* The BarIQ Navigation Bar is up to date with ROI, Layout Builder, and FAQ pages

 #### Bug Fixes